bhargavi-gudur/Portfolio/README.md

 # Hi, I'm Gandla Bhargavi 👋

-Aspiring programmer with a focus on embedded systems and C programming, passionate about creating innovative solutions in firmware and telematics.
+Aspiring programmer with a focus on embedded systems and C  ,CPP programming, passionate about creating innovative solutions in firmware and telematics.

 ## 🔹 About Me
 - **Current Role**: Senior Software and Firmware Engineer